 Gerrymandering!
 What a word.
 In the simplest definition of the term, gerrymandering is when a political district map is redrawn to favor a class or party in the elections.
-In history, political districts were redrawn to under-represent minorities and favor white voters.
+Political districts have been redrawn to under-represent minorities and favor white voters.
 They have also been redrawn to favor Democrats or Republicans in an area.

 To really simplify the term, you might use a gerrymandering synonym like manipulate.
 They are manipulating the district lines in their favor.
 Whether or not gerrymandering is legal is the big question.
 While most will say it is not, it usually comes down to the Supreme Court.

 How Does Gerrymandering Work?

 There are two tactics that a government or party might use for gerrymandering.

 The first is called cracking.
 In cracking, the lines are redrawn to spread the opposition’s votes across several districts.
 This effectively dilutes their vote so it’s not as powerful.